Can you vibe-code an online marketplace?

 This applies to founders using Sharetribe, too.
 Sharetribe's open developer platform lets you extend your marketplace with custom code, and we see more and more non-technical founders applying vibe coding to their Sharetribe marketplaces.

 I don’t see vibe coding changing this fundamental dynamic of how running an online marketplace business works.
-But I'll be the first to update this article when it does.
+But I'll be the first to update this article if it does.
 I'm planning to repeat my experiment later this year, and I genuinely hope the results surprise me.

 What vibe coding can already change is how founders explore, prototype, and communicate their ideas before they build.
 And that alone makes it worth every founder's time.